Part 2 of the Little Wooden Rocking Chair Series

 It added just the perfect amount of blur to blend all of the lines together.
 Natural and beautiful, just what I was looking for!

 For a topcoat, I used my new favorite, Zar Oil-Modified Polyurethane.
 It goes on incredibly easily and smooths out perfectly.
 Even if you’re OCD gets the best of you and you brush it just one too many times.
 (This is a serious problem for me.)

 It dries in a beautiful matte satin finish and completes the country farmhouse look perfectly.
 What do you think?

 Check out part 1 how to layer chalk paint here if you missed it.

-To learn more about staining perfectly: check out How to Stain Wood where I try to answer every question you’ve ever had on staining wood!
+To learn more about staining perfectly: check out my post on Staining Wood Furniture where I try to answer every question you’ve ever had while staining wood!

 For more tips, tutorials, product updates, and coupons sent to your inbox please join my mailing list 🙂